 St. Anthony Grade School appreciates volunteer participation.
-All volunteers are required to attend a safe environment training workshop (Protecting God's Children), which includes a background check, before volunteering or interacting with the students.
+All volunteers are required to complete an online safe environment training workshop, which includes a background check, before volunteering or interacting with the students.
 Teachers who desire parent volunteers will notify parents directly.
 For school-wide volunteer opportunities, please contact the principal.
 Similar to all other visitors, volunteers are required to check in and out at the main office and receive a visitor badge before going to their destination.